 Read more in our Logitech G432 review

 The best cheap gaming headset

-Not only is its audio quality top notch, but it's also supremely comfortable - actually more so than the Logitech G432 in my eyes.
-This is largely down to its brilliant headband design, which is actually very similar to the Steelseries Arctis 7 (which is also further down on this list in our best wireless headset picks).
-It's a great headset to wear for long gaming sessions, and its lightweight chassis often me forget I was even wearing it.
+Not only is its audio quality top notch, but it's also supremely comfortable - actually more so than the Logitech G432.
+This is largely down to its brilliant headband design, which is actually very similar to the Steelseries Arctis 7 (which, as you'll see below, is our best wireless headset pick).
+It's a great headset to wear for long gaming sessions, and the chassis is so light you can forget you're wearing it.

-It's also got one of the best microphones I've seen on a budget gaming headset, too.
+It's also got one of the best microphones on a budget gaming headset.
 Often these are what tend to suffer the most on lower-end headsets, but the Elo X Stereo's mic is easily as good as the one on the G432.
 Overall, it's a great headset for those who want something cheap and cheerful, and it's a very worthy alternative to the G432.

 Read more in our Roccat Elo X Stereo review

 Logitech G Pro X